evhub/sphinx/doc/ext/graphviz.rst

    caption to the diagram.
 Naturally, diagrams marked as "inline" cannot have a caption.

-.. deprecated:: 1.4
-   ``inline`` option is deprecated.
-   All three directives generate inline node by default.
-If ``caption`` is given, these generate block node instead.

-.. versionchanged:: 1.4
-   All three directives support a ``graphviz_dot`` option that can be switch the ``dot`` command within the directive.

 There are also these new config values:

 .. confval:: graphviz_dot